Before I launched my business earlier this year, I didn’t know much about freelance writing for a living.

 As it stands, I never want to do anything else for a career.
 I feel like this is my true calling in life and I love it with everything I have and everything that I am.

-And if you’re as passionate about freelance writing as I am, you can make a living from it too.
+If you’re as passionate about freelance writing as I am, there’s no reason why you can’t make a living from it too.
 Here’s to the next six months!

 What are the lessons you learned during your first six months of freelance writing?
 Let me know in the comments!